Blog

 It might be time to bargain for the finest conditions for your company now that the credit shoe is on the other foot and you know your company pays its bills on time.

-If there is a recession, you will likely maintain favorable terms because you are a reliable payer, and your short- and long-term cash flow could benefit.
+If there is a recession, you will probably get better payment conditions because you always pay on time, and your cash flow in the short and long term could improve.

 Create a Reserve